team-hack/coding-guidelines/README.md

 # Coding Guidelines

 Here are some helpful pointers to abide by when coding for Team Hack.
+If you have any questions, feel free to message us on Discord via channel #teamhack.
+Link for invite is: [https://discord.gg/sFHSVR5]

 ## Our Code Is Open Source